16 Mother's Day movies to watch with your mom

 Cast: Vladimir Ivashov, Zhanna Prokhorenko

 Synopsis: For his outstanding bravery during World War II, a Soviet soldier (Ivashov), who is in his late teens, is granted leave for a few days to go home and meet his mother.
-On the way, he has to fulfil the errands his comrades and also finds love briefly.
+On the way, he has to fulfil the errands for his comrades.
+He also finds love briefly.
 By the time he reaches his village, it is already time to return to the front and all he can do is just spend a few minutes with his middle-aged mother.

 The film was nominated for the Academy Award for Best Original Screenplay in 1961.
 It won a BAFTA for Best Film From Any Source in 1962 and the Special Jury Prize at the 1960 Cannes Film Festival.